 These ranger programs change each year, but the puppet show is terrific if you can catch it.
 Check the newspaper for other programs.
 The kids’ programs are almost always good.

 If you’re traveling with kids, or if you’re a kid at heart, be sure to check out the Junior Ranger Program.
-You can pick up a Junior Ranger Book at any of the park’s visitor centers.
+You can pick up a Junior Ranger Book at any of the park’s visitor centers or online at the link above.
 Complete all the activities in the book (one of which is attending a ranger program) and you will earn a Junior Ranger badge!
 It’s a small, plastic ranger badge look-alike, and it’s free!

 Once you complete the book, stop into any visitor center, where you will be quizzed by a ranger about what you learned.
 If you pass, which I’m sure you will, they will award you a badge with pomp and circumstance and have everyone in the vicinity give you a round of applause (unless you opt out, but why?).